The 55th Graduate Study Programme

-Each year, as part of the educational outreach programmes undertaken by the United Nations, the Information Service at Geneva organizes a Graduate Study Programme.
-This seminar provides an opportunity for outstanding young postgraduate students from all over the world to deepen their understanding of the principles, purposes and activities of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.
+Each year, as part of the educational outreach programmes undertaken by the United Nations, the Information Service at Geneva organizes the Graduate Study Programme.
+This seminar provides an opportunity for outstanding graduate and postgraduate students from all over the world to deepen their understanding of the principles, purposes and activities of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.

-Participants form working groups to study issues related to human rights, development and the environment under the guidance of United Nations experts.
-They are provided with selected documents and publications on the theme under discussion.
-Please note that the Programme is conducted in English and French without interpretation.
+Participants will form working groups to study issues related to the various dimensions of this theme, under the guidance of United Nations experts.
+They will be provided with selected documents and publications on the theme under discussion.

 How to apply

-The application form is to be filled online, accompanied by a letter of recommendation (in English or Frenchonly) from a university or governmental authority, proof of enrolment in a Masters degree programme (or equivalent) and university diplomas obtained.
+is to be filled in on our website, accompanied by a copy of the applicant’s passport, a letter of recommendation (in English or French only) from a university or governmental authority, proof of current enrolment (at the time of application) in a Master’s degree programme or a postgraduate degree programme (or equivalent) and university diplomas obtained.

 Please note that incomplete applications will not be taken into consideration.

-Successful candidates will be asked to provide a medical certificate attesting good health and proof of medical insurance coverage in Switzerland at the time of the internship.
+Once selected, successful candidates will be asked ahead of time to provide a medical certificate attesting good health and proof of medical insurance coverage in Switzerland at the time of the GSP (these two documents will be only be accepted by us in English or French).
 Applications from those already employed full time professionally cannot be considered.
-Participants are prohibited from applying for employment with the United Nations during their internship and in the six-month period immediately following the programme.

 Information on the selection process